viveksyngh/search-agg/README.md

 # search-Aggregator
-Application written in go which aggregates search results from Google, DuckDuckGo and Wikipedia
+Application written in golang which aggregates search results from Google, DuckDuckGo and Wikipedia

 ## Steps to run